- Patients and Visitors

 Many of the Northern Health clinics are funded via the Medicare Benefits Scheme.
 Medicare requires a new/updated referral, from a GP, to be provided at regular intervals.
 Medicare will not pay for the service if the referral has expired.
 Therefore, failure to comply with the request for an updated referral may result in you being refused service or charged for the appointment.

-Cancelling or rescheduling your appointment: If you need to change or cancel your appointment please contact the location named in your appointment letter.
+Cancelling or rescheduling your appointment: If you need to change or cancel your appointment please contact us via the link below:

 Our staff will assist you to cancel or change your appointment to a more suitable date.
 It is important to cancel your appointment with at least 24 hours’ notice as this also allows another person to have your unwanted appointment.